regolith-linux/regolith-desktop-website/content/docs/howtos/customize-i3-configuration.md

 ## How to customize a default partial

 {{< callout type="warning" >}}
-WARNING: To customize only one of Regolith's default partials, you must first ensure that the file `~/.config/regolith3/i3/config` does **not** exist.
+To customize only one of Regolith's default partials, you must first ensure that the file `~/.config/regolith3/i3/config` does **not** exist.
 This overrides Regolith's defaults entirely, which is incompatible with this how-to.
 {{< /callout >}}